Default

 Conclusion

 Marriage is a legally sanctioned union with various definitions, purposes, and types.
-Whether it's for companionship, creating a family, or obtaining legal and financial benefits, marriage holds immense significance.
+Whether it's for companionship, creating a family, or obtaining legal and financial benefits, understanding the wedding planning steps holds immense significance.

 However, challenges such as societal restrictions and human rights concerns also exist.